Ski jumping: Perfect-score jumps

 Those who have managed to show a perfect jump, which means that all five judges attributed the maximum style score of 20 points for their jumps.
 Kazuyoshi Funaki, Sven Hannawald and Wolfgang Loitzl were attributed 4x20 (plus another 19.5) style score points for their second jump, thus receiving nine times the maximum score of 20 points within one competition.
-Kazuyoshi Funaki is the only one in history who achieved this more than once.
-So far only eight jumpers are recorded to have achieved this score in total of eleven times:
+Kazuyoshi Funaki and Daniel Tschofenig are the only jumpers in history who achieved this more than once.
+So far only ten jumpers have achieved a perfect score: